nelenkov/android-backup-extractor/README.md

 ### Packing tar archives

-- Android is **very** special about the order of files in the tar archive.
+- Android is **very** particular about the order of files in the tar archive.
 The format is [described here](https://android.googlesource.com/platform/frameworks/base/+/4a627c71ff53a4fca1f961f4b1dcc0461df18a06).
 - Incompatible tar archives lead to errors or even system crashes.
 - Apps with the `allowBackup` flag set to `false` are [not backed up nor restored](https://android.googlesource.com/platform/frameworks/base/+/a858cb075d0c87e2965d401656ff2d5bc16406da).
   - *(you can try restoring manually via `adb push` and `adb shell`)*